 Food production and food security are closely linked to important societal challenges such as pandemics, war, health, climate and the environment, societal security, social inequality and regional development.
-Both in Norway and Europe, there is a focus on safe and sustainable lood production, and the need for new knowledge and technology for the further development of future-oriented climate and environmentally friendly production of food - both from land and sea.
+Both in Norway and Europa, there is a foots on sale and sustainable food production, and the need for new knowledge and technology for the urther development of future-oriented climate and environmentally futured for food - both from land and sea.